Bow River

+In the Bow River Basin, there are 20 sub-watersheds that drain into the Bow River.
+From a roughly upstream to downstream direction, these sub-watersheds are:

 History

-First Nations

-The fur trader James Gaddy and the Hudson's Bay Company explorer David Thompson are traditionally considered to be the first people of European origin to see the Bow River.
-They camped along the Bow with a group of Piikani during the 1787–88 winter.
-Before they arrived, First Nations populations had lived in the Bow region for thousands of years.
-Among them were the Nakoda, Tsuu Tʼina, and the Blackfoot Confederacy, consisting of the Kainai, Piikanai, and Siksika peoples.
-The Kutenai had migrated westward, possibly in the early eighteenth century, but still occasionally ventured into the Bow region to hunt bison.
+First Nations made varied use of the river for sustenance before settlers of European origin arrived, such as using its valleys in the buffalo hunt.

+The Bow River Basin is the traditional territory of the Blackfoot Confederacy, comprising the four Blackfoot Nations: Kainaiwa–Blood Tribe, Siksika, Peigan–Piikani and Aamskapi Pikuni.
+Today, the basin sits within the traditional area of Treaty 7.
+The Bow River Basin is also home to the Métis Nation Districts 4 (Rocky View Métis District), 5 (Calgary Nose Hill Métis District), and 6 (Calgary Elbow Métis District).

 First Nations used the river's valleys for the buffalo hunt, in which herds of buffalo were driven over cliffs or into valleys where they could be killed more easily with bows and arrows.
 Of all the First Nations groups that lived in the Bow River area, only the Nakoda fished the river regularly.
 While other groups likely caught fish during harder times, they primarily hunted buffalo during the summer season when fishing would have been most plentiful.
 The river's water naturally attracted game, which the First Nations men also hunted, while women gathered the roots, nuts and berries and processed them for food.
 The river's game, its local sources for firewood, and its valleys' shelter made the river a common camp location for First Nations during the prairie winters.
 The danger of crossing the river meant it was a natural boundary for First Nations.
 The two main fords of the lower Bow River, Blackfoot Crossing and a ford near the Bow's confluence with the Elbow River (where today's central Calgary developed), became important gathering points for First Nations to exchange goods and celebrate festivities.
 Blackfoot Crossing was used by the Siksika as a winter campsite and is today a part of their reserve.